 The Oregon Legislature passed the Jobs and Transportation Act, or JTA, in 2009, at a time when the nation was suffering from the worst recession in modern times.
 Now, seven years later, the state is reaping the benefit of these transportation investments with a rapidly-growing economy that is seeing jobs grow at a rapid pace.
 View interactive map of state and local JTA projects.

 On time/on budget

-Over the last 13 years, overall project construction expenses are within 100% of their original authorization, and 88% of construction projects were completed within 90 days of the original estimated completion date.
+Over the last 13 years, overall project construction expenses are within 100 percent of their originally authorized amount, and 88 percent of construction projects were completed within 90 days of their estimated completion date.